matrix-construct/construct/modules/client/sync/README.md

 When a `/sync` request is made, the `since` token is compared with the server's current sequence number.
 One of three branches is then taken:

+- **Linear**: When the since token's "delta" from the current sequence number ranges from 0 to some configurable limit (i.e 1024 or 4096), the client enters _linear sync_: an iteration of events between the `since` token and the current sequence is made where each event is tested for relevance to the client and a response is then made.
+If nothing was found for the client in this iteration, it falls back to _longpoll sync_ until an event comes through or timeout.

 - **Longpoll**: When the since token is 1 greater than the current sequence number, the client enters _longpoll sync_: It waits for the next appropriate event which is then sent immediately.
 The `next_batch` will then be 1 greater than the sequence number of that event.

-- **Linear**: When the since token's "delta" from the current sequence number ranges from 0 to some configurable limit (i.e 1024 or 4096), the client enters _linear sync_: an iteration of events between the `since` token and the current sequence is made where each event is tested for relevance to the client and a response is then made.
-If nothing was found for the client in this iteration, it falls back to _longpoll sync_ until an event comes through or timeout.
+The implementation of _longpoll sync_ is a specialization of _linear sync_, using the same handlers.

 - **Polylog**: When the since token's "delta" exceeds the threshold for a _linear sync_ the client enters _polylog sync_.
 This is common when no